-23 tech toys you wanted for Christmas but never got - Pocket-lint
+23 tech toys you wanted but never got - including the 40 year-old Sinclair ZX81

 We've all had those moments when we rip open the wrapping paper and discover that Santa didn't quite deliver the electronic wizardry we'd been nagging our parents for.

-Whether we grew up in the 70s, 80s, 90s or noughties there have been wonderful, gadgety toys advertised for months before Christmas that just eluded us at the last minute.
+Whether we grew up in the 70s, 80s, 90s or noughties there have been wonderful, gadgety toys advertised for months that just eluded us.
 It might have been because it was sold out before your mum or dad got to the store.
 Or it might just have been too expensive.

 Whatever the reason, you looked on jealously as the popular kid at school boasted loudly about getting what you wanted.
 We know, we feel your pain too.